What could be more fun than tracing Frankenstein’s hair? Your kids are sure to love these free printable Frankenstein Tracing Worksheets!

 - Dry Erase Markers

-To get this pre-writing activity ready for your kids, click on the button at the bottom of this page.
+To get this pre-writing activity ready for your kids, fill out the form at the bottom of the page.

 To make this activity reusable, print the worksheets on white card stock.